 E-Safety (Online Safety)

 E-Safety is an integral part of our Computing Curriculum and is taught throughout the year in every year group.
 Children as young as Year 1 are taught how to send emails, thinking about what information is appropriate to send and how to report an unkind message to an adult.
-Older children learn about what information is safe to include in an online, including online blogs, learning about copyright and how to avoid and deal with unwelcome content online.
+Older children learn about what information is safe to share online, including online blogs, learning about copyright and how to avoid and deal with unwelcome content online.

 E-Safety Information for Parents

-Below are some of the websites and resources that were recommended at the recent E-Safety Information Evening.
 Please feel free to use any of these resources to have an open dialogue with your children about online safety, internet rules and how they should deal with inappropriate online content or messages.